grosaktom/ann-windspeed-forecast/README.md

 # ann-windspeed-forecast
-Ensemble ANN with two ensembles a MLP and LSTM network for wind speed prediction
+Ensemble ANN with two ensembles a MLP and LSTM network for wind speed prediction from data collected with windGURU stations

 To run the predictions run directly one of theese files: